fiduh/k8s/eksctl/README.md

 kubectl get deployment -n kube-system aws-load-balancer-controller
 ```

 #### Install Cilium CNI on the cluster using helm and replace Kube-proxy.
+(Not required while using Auto Mode)
 [Helm install Cilium docs](https://docs.cilium.io/en/stable/installation/k8s-install-helm/)

 #### You can install Cilium in either ENI mode or Overlay mode on an EKS cluster.